I need supplies of contraception

 • Copper Coil/ (CU- IUD)

-A CU-IUD or copper intra-uterine device is a coil without hormones.
+A Cu-IUD or copper intra-uterine device is a coil without hormones.

-You can get a CU-IUD fitted at the following places:
+You can get a Cu-IUD fitted at the following places:

 • Your GP (if there is someone at your practice who fits them)